Sustainability

-Since 2004, the SCA has recognized outstanding work in the field of sustainability with its annual Sustainability Awards.
-The companies, organizations, projects, and people receiving these awards have not only dedicated themselves to confronting the enormous challenges facing the specialty coffee industry—from climate change to gender inequality—but also to collaborating across geographies, cultures, and value chain roles, and to sharing the lessons they have learned for the benefit of the entire coffee sector.
+Since 2004, the SCA has recognized outstanding work in the field of sustainability with the annual Sustainability Awards Program.
+The projects, business models, and individuals receiving these awards are not only dedicated to confronting the enormous challenges facing our industry – from climate change to gender equality – but also to collaborating across geographies, cultures, and supply chain roles, and to to sharing the lessons they have learned for the benefit of the entire coffee sector.
+With each year we see greater diversity in the approaches that companies, organizations, and individuals take to confronting the challenges facing our industry.
+These awards reflect collaborations that happen across geographies, cultures, and supply-chain roles.

 This award recognizes the role that for-profit companies play in the sustainability of the coffee sector.
 Please note that this award is for businesses that have been operating for at least three years.
 Products, projects, and ideas do not qualify for the award.

-4. Equitable Value Distribution.
 The SCA uses the Sustainability Awards to advance its sustainability agenda by shaping mindsets about how value is created, measured, and distributed in coffee value chains and within firms.
-For-profit organizations will be evaluated on their efforts towards distributing value more equitably.
+For-profit organizations will be evaluated on their efforts to distribute value more equitably.

 A second round of applicants will be selected as finalists and may be asked to provide additional information to a panel of judges comprised of previous SCA Sustainability Award Winners.